MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

-# Anchor a guide in Dynamics 365 Guides by using an object anchor (Preview)
+# Anchor a guide in Dynamics 365 Guides by using Azure Object Anchors (Preview)

 Anchoring a guide with Azure Object Anchors (AOA) is a new preview capability for Dynamics 365 Guides on HoloLens 2.
 This feature is not available on HoloLens 1.
 The preview release supports larger static objects as anchors; subsequent releases will include support for sporadically moving objects.